davekilian/davekilian.github.com/_posts/2014-07-12-framing-cpp.markdown

 This makes reference types safer than pointers for referencing object instances, but less powerful than pointers overall.

-Back to our original discussion about passing function arguments by value, we can now use pointer types to pass a `MyData` instance by reference.
+Back to our original discussion about passing function arguments, we can now use pointer types to pass a `MyData` instance by reference.
 Note that, internally, what actually happens is the compiler copies in the pointer itself by value; but since both copies of the pointer contain the same memory address, the same object gets modified when either copy of the pointer